Updated: April 29th, 2021.

 Every step is being taken to ensure that the College remains a safe place to work and learn.
 As before, we continue to implement a wide range of social distancing measures, following a continued thorough risk assessment.

-In line with government guidance, we will be making face coverings in learning spaces mandatory (except for people who are exempt from wearing them).
+In line with government guidance, face coverings in learning and social spaces are mandatory unless you are exempt from wearing them.

 7. How is the College helping students with home testing kits?